yoeripasmans/datadivision/readme.md

 }
 ```

-8. Made the legend working based on https://bl.ocks.org/jkeohan/b8a3a9510036e40d3a4e
+13. Made a legend for the barchart working based on https://bl.ocks.org/jkeohan/b8a3a9510036e40d3a4e

 ```javascript
 var legend = d3.select('.legend-wrapper').selectAll("legend-item")